BITTHUBEO/Automation-Training-Practice/Automation-Training-Practice/testcase.md

 - **Test Case ID**: TC-21
 - **Description:** Verify that the user cannot submit successfully when entering a name field with at least 2 characters
 - **Preconditions:** N/A
-- **Test Input:** First name
+- **Test Input:** last name

 **Test Steps:**

 1. **Steps:**
     - Open the form
-    - Enter a name that is 3 characters long in the name field.
+    - Enter a name that is 3 or more characters long in the last name field.
     - Click the 'Submit' button
 2. **Expected Result:**
     - User submit successfully